yogeshmpandey/yogeshmpandey.github.io/_posts/2017-07-11-Camping-in-Dundhi.md

 ---

 <img src="http://i.imgur.com/LAUCe6i.png" alt="Near hanuman tibba">
 ### *"Dolce Far Niente : Sweet Idleness"* :milky_way: :relieved: :milky_way:

+Italians have a concept for piddling around known as “La Dolce Far Niente,” which means- the sweetness of doing nothing.
+The idea that “doing nothing,” is actually an event in and of itself.
+The idea that we no longer run on a treadmill of activity from waking up, to brushing teeth, to getting ready for office, to conference calls, to getting groceries, to going for a run , and bed- only to start over again.

+What if we just did nothing?

+It is a kind of relaxation.
+The la dolce far niente.
+The sweetness of doing nothing and enjoying where we are in the present moment- is the greatest thanks we can give for the lives and blessing we have.

+In pictures - our last trek to beas kund.
+We pitched our tent in between the route near beas river.
+And no we did not completed the trek.
+Why ? you ask.
+"Dolce far niente".

 <img src="http://i.imgur.com/aW7t291.png" alt="Near hanuman tibba">
 >Astonishingly clear skies